Lung, Chest and Bowel Sounds Assessment Guide

 “Lub” means that the heart is in systole, or the ejection phase of the heart.
-It is the sound of the mitral and tricuspid valves closing as the body empties the ventricles into the lungs and body.
+It is the sound of the mitral and tricuspid valves closing as the body empties the ventricles into the lungs (see Important Lung Sounds Made Easy) and body.
 It is also known as S1.

-Occasionally, you may hear a “split” S2 that sounds like “du-dub.”
+Occasionally, you may hear a ‘split’ S2 that sounds like “du-dub”.
 This is the aortic valve closing slightly before the pulmonic valve and is often a normal sound heard on inspiration.
-You can have a split S1, too, which is when the mitral valve closes before the pulmonic valve, and it can sometime indicate a bundle branch block.
+You can have a split S1 too when the mitral valve closes before the pulmonic valve, and it can sometimes indicate a bundle branch block.
 It is important to listen closely to hear when the sounds split.

 This is where most people’s eyes start to glaze over, but it is where you can learn something useful to your patient.
 You will need to listen to the heart with the bell of your stethoscope to hear the abnormal heart sounds.

-The above sample is of a ventricular septal defect (VSD) holosystolic heart murmur, caused by a opening in the dividing walls of the left and right heart ventricles.
+The above sample is of a ventricular septal defect (VSD) holosystolic heart murmur, caused by an opening in the dividing walls of the left and right heart ventricles.

 Other murmurs can be caused by stiff and narrowed valves that cannot tolerate the rapid flow of blood through them.
-Many people walk around with a murmur and have no problems with it, but it can indicate something serious if it starts suddenly.
-A sudden onset murmur can indicate heart failure, shock, or a ruptured papillary muscle.
-Murmurs can also indicate ischaemia, infection, medicine toxicity, and genetic disease, in some cases.
+Many people walk around with a murmur and experience no problems, but they may indicate something serious if they start suddenly, for example, heart failure, shock or a ruptured papillary muscle.
+Murmurs can also indicate ischaemia, infection, medicine toxicity and genetic disease, in some cases.

 Many cardiologists and cardiac nurses can pinpoint which valve the murmur comes from, when in the heart cycle it starts, and what grade the murmur rates.
 For those who are not so specialised, identifying that a murmur is present and calling it to the attention of the physician is likely all you need.